Dizziness and Balance

 Treatment of Balance Disorders

 Treatment of balance disorders depends on the diagnosis, but usually consists of Vestibular Rehabilitation and Balance Retraining.
-At PA Center for Hearing and Balance; we work in conjunction with The Center for Dizziness and Balance at Springfield Hospital, to tailor an individual treatment plan that is designed for each patient based upon the patient's history, the findings from the diagnostic testing performed and the functional limitations caused by the imbalance.
+A treatment plan needs to be tailored to each patient based upon the patient's history, the findings from the diagnostic testing performed and the functional limitations caused by the imbalance.